-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years.
-In accordance with this programme, certain fixed assets were physically verified by the management during the year and the discrepancies reported on such verification were not material and have been properly dealt with in the books of account.
-In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and nature of its assets. - (c) According to the information and explanations given to us, the title deeds of immovable properties, as disclosed in Note 3 to the standalone financial statements are held in the name of the Company. - (ii) The inventory, except goodsin-transit, has been physically
+- (i) (a)(A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (a)(B) The Company has maintained proper records showing full particulars of intangible assets. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has a regular programme of physical verification of its Property, Plant and Equipment by which all property, plant and equipment are verified in a phased manner over a period of three years.
+In accordance with this programme, certain property, plant and equipment were verified during the year.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
+No discrepancies were noticed on such verification.